And when things get confusing, it’s easy to make a few massive blogging mistakes that cost you time and money.

 If this sounds a tad technical, don’t worry.
 Signing up for blog hosting and registering a domain name for your blog only takes 30 minutes.

-If you’re new to blogging, I recommend signing up with Bluehost like I do.
+If you’re new to blogging, I recommend signing up with Bluehost.

 What you should do:

 If you’re serious about blogging (and I know you are!), set up your blog using a self-hosted platform.
 I always recommend using the WordPress.org blogging platform.

 When you launch your blog, make sure you choose the best blog hosting in the market.
 That way, your blog is properly set up from the beginning and you won’t run into any technical problems that can cause your blog to crash altogether.

 If you want a proper technical setup without any hassle or unnecessary blood pressure and frustration, join me and thousands of other happy bloggers on Bluehost.

-Their setup is ridiculously easy and quick, and you only need 10 minutes to get your blog up and running.
+Their setup is ridiculously easy and quick, and you only need a few minutes to get your blog up and running.
 Plus, their hosting plans are super affordable – great value for your money.

 Whenever you’re ready to start, head over to my Step-by-Step Tutorial on How to Start a WordPress Blog on Bluehost in 30 Minutes.
 I’ll see you there!